nmeripo/ACM-SIGSPATIAL-Cup-2016/README.md

 # ACM-SIGSPATIAL-Cup-2016
-Applied spatial statistics to spatio-temporal big data to identify statistically significant spatial hot spots using Apache Spark using Apache Spark
+Applied spatial statistics to spatio-temporal big data to identify statistically significant spatial hot spots using Hadoop Distributed File System (HDFS) and Apache Spark on a 4-node cluster

 ### Instruction to run:
 ```